argoproject/navis-documentcloud/readme.txt

 1. Upload the contents of the plugin to `wp-content/plugins/documentcloud`
 2. Activate the plugin through the "Plugins" menu
-3. Optionally set a default width/height for all DocumentCloud embeds (which can be overridden on a per-embed basis with the `height/width` attributes)
+3. Set a default width/height for all DocumentCloud embeds (which can be overridden on a per-embed basis with the `height/width` attributes) at Settings > DocumentCloud
 4. In your posts, add documents using the DocumentCloud button or the `[documentcloud]` shortcode

 == Changelog ==